skilld-labs/trino-odbc/docs/markdown/setup/data-population-guide.md

-# Amazon Timestream Data Population Guide
+# Amazon Trino Data Population Guide

-Amazon Timestream uses AWS SDK or AWS Cli to insert/update data instead of SQL insert/update statements.
-To support large scale data writing to Timestream the tool `timestream-populate-data` has been developed.
+Amazon Trino uses AWS SDK or AWS Cli to insert/update data instead of SQL insert/update statements.
+To support large scale data writing to Trino the tool `trino-populate-data` has been developed.

 ## Introduction
-A Timestream table does not behave like a SQL table as it is created without any column info.
+A Trino table does not behave like a SQL table as it is created without any column info.
 It is just a container for a set of related time series.
-The dimensions, measure names and time series are all defined when adding data to Timestream.
+The dimensions, measure names and time series are all defined when adding data to Trino.

-To support large amount of data writing to Timestream for testing purpose measure values are generated randomly based on measure definition.
+To support large amount of data writing to Trino for testing purpose measure values are generated randomly based on measure definition.
 The timestamp of each record uses the execution timestamp with accuracy to microseconds.

-All the data are generated in a loop and each loop writes a row of record to Timestream.
+All the data are generated in a loop and each loop writes a row of record to Trino.
 This tool need to be used after build.
 For how to build, see [developer-guide.md](developer-guide.md)

 ## Usage
-The `timestream-populate-data` command has the following parameters to support data writing.
+The `trino-populate-data` command has the following parameters to support data writing.

 Optional parameters: